| |

 local (even student-grown) food in their cafeterias, and offers

-in their own communities.
-Spurlock is surprisingly optimistic about
+changes in their own communities.
+Spurlock is surprisingly optimistic

 |